 In an interview with domestic publication Business Mirror, Chuchi Fonacier, who works for the supervision and examination division of the Bangko Sentral ng Pilipinas (BSP), remarked that "less than 10" applications have been submitted since those new rules went into effect in February.

-That month, the BSP stated that companies seeking to start a cryptocurrency exchange service in the country must apply for a license and adhere to anti-money laundering and know-your-customer requirements.
+, the BSP stated that companies seeking to start a cryptocurrency exchange service in the country must apply for a license and adhere to anti-money laundering and know-your-customer requirements.

 Still, Fonacier's statements indicate that the response has underwhelmed the regulator.